Lettable/CipherBin/README.md

 ### Command-Line Interface

 > **Note:**
 > We have dropped support for native CLI scripts (e.g., `paste.bat`, `paste.sh`) in favor of our Gun.js–based approach.
-All paste creation and retrieval now occur via the web interface and Gun.js synchronization.
+All paste creation and retrieval now occur via the web interface with Gun.js synchronization.
+In the event that law enforcement takes action against the bin or the Gun instance (`https://relay-server-db7s.onrender.com/gun`), your long encoded string will still be stored in your browser's local storage, indexed by a unique short UUID.
+Keep that long encoded string if you want your paste to persist indefinitely—even if the bin is banned or seized.
+You can use the `Paste.js` script in the public directory to decode your paste from your terminal untill we are Back!

 ## Installation